 - Claims Litigation Management (CLM), Webinar Sub-Committee, Co-Chair – 2020-Present

-- Inland Marine Underwriters Association (IMUA), Associate Member
+- Inland and Marine Underwriters Association (IMUA), Associate Member

 - Milwaukee Young Lawyers Association, Executive Committee